 I would say it is important to really understand and resonate with the cause and think how you can apply it to the area in which you live.
 It’s a serious topic we are addressing but have some fun with it, engage with your community and most of all share things that you are passionate about – we all have varied aspects of sustainability that fuel us, it’s so interesting to hear everyone’s views.

-Applications to join our Community Guardian Programme are now OPEN.
+Applications to join our Community Guardian Programme are now OPEN for our 2022 cohort.
 Find out more and apply here.